My Daughter is Asexual

 My 12-yr-old daughter is asexual.
 Sometimes I wonder if she will always be that way.
-(UPDATE: I first wrote this two years ago.
-She is now 14 years old and is still asexual.)
+(UPDATE: I first wrote this four years ago.
+She is now 16 years old and is still asexual.)

 Not that it would be a bad thing, but it sure would be really fucking ironic.

 Asexuality is the lack of sexual attraction to others or the lack of interest in sex.